Cause of Death (album): Background and promotion

+The album was recorded at Morrisound Recording in Tampa, Florida and was produced by Scott Burns.

 Obituary went on tour in the United States to support Cause of Death in November 1990 together with label mates Sepultura as headliner and Sadus, starting in Florida.
 They continued their tour activities in Europe in mid-1991.

 Music

 The album has been described as "gore-infested."
 John Tardy's vocal performance on the album has been characterized as "senseless gurgles."
 Cause of Death contains a cover of Celtic Frost's "Circle of the Tyrants".

 Joe DiVita of Loudwire said: "In a highly competitive year as death metal continued to explode, Obituary immediately distanced themselves from the crop, taking obvious influence from Celtic Frost and Hellhammer.
 Opting out of blast beats entirely, Cause of Death was predicated on oozing riffs, erratic structures and the swamp-born guttural belch of John Tardy."

 According to Alternative Press Magazine: "No matter what some death-metal purists think, Obituary embraced elements of hardcore very early in their career.
 Cause Of Death takes a turn away from the full-bore speed of most death-metal bands with a slow, groove-oriented approach to brutality."